XinFinOrg/Open-Hackathon/Standford-University-TreeHacks/README.md

-# Treehacks at Standfor University
+# Treehacks at Standford University

 ## NOTES
 1. Participants are given complete freedom for choosing technology, programming languages etc. in the development of the application.